bogoli/-folio/information.md

 ### Proposals

-If you are interested in presenting or leading a discussion at the event, please [submit a proposal](https://goo.gl/forms/zhOMTTAUmUQFRyHA3) by September 28, 2018 for any of the following timeslots:
+If you are interested in presenting or leading a discussion at the event, please [submit a proposal](https://goo.gl/forms/zhOMTTAUmUQFRyHA3) by <s>September 28, 2018</s> October 12, 2018 for any of the following timeslots:

 1. A 25 minute talk
 2. A 5 minute talk